YannDt/supermarket-aws-pipeline/README.md

 1. To test how it works, just insert any of the files inside the "dataset" folder in the input bucket.
 	- Pay attention that the project simulates a processing that is carried out once a day, that is, if the 3 files are inserted at the same time, an error will be returned, because the Glue Crawler needs to be ready to be executed again.

 2. In a few seconds, the transformed file will already be inside the "data" folder in the output bucket.
 In about 1 minute, it will be possible to verify and perform SQL queries through Athena.
+Remember to choose the workgroup created with Terraform.

 3. Check if Crawler is ready to start again.
 If so, simulate a new day!
 Just insert a new file into the input bucket and watch the data update in Athena again.